What is diaper rash?

 Regular "air baths" for the baby

-The unique natural component of OlaCare cream neutralizes the main irritant - proteases, and promotes the healing of already irritated skin!
-Regular use of OlaCare cream with each diaper change prevents diaper rash!
-Now you know and protect!
+The unique natural component of OlaCare® cream neutralizes the main irritant – proteases, and promotes healing of already irritated skin!
+Regular use of OlaCare® cream with every diaper change prevents diaper rash!
+Now you know and can protect!